 Make safety a priority.
-While we take every measure to prevent problems and reduce risks for every customer, there are inherent dangers associated with gas and electricity.
+While we take every measure to prevent problems and reduce risks for every customer, there are inherent dangers associated with electricity.

 Always call before you dig.
 There may be utility lines under the ground that you are not aware of.

 Ensure all electrical equipment is in good working order.